 According to a study carried out by the Business Software Alliance, revenue loss incurred by software companies in 2015 was up to $52.2 billion dollars.

 For every software copy created illegally, the software company loses money.
-Therefore, when an individual or company is caught making, sharing, and/or selling pirated software, they are made to face strict penalties including the payment of lost profits and damages.
+Therefore, when an individual or company is caught making, sharing, and/or selling pirated software, they are made to face strict software piracy penalties including the payment of lost profits and damages.

 A computer program that took many years of research and hard work to create can be copied in an instant.
 Additionally, while software programs are very expensive to make, almost any computer can be used to create a cheap copy.

 Unlike the piracy of recorded media such as compact disks and videotapes, software piracy doesn’t undergo any kind of quality degradation.
 Except if it is tampered with, the copied software will function just like the original copy.

 As we noted earlier, the act is illegal and there are strict consequences for offenders who break the law.
 Individuals or companies who are caught breaking the law can be penalized for: